zjbthomas/Portfolio/README.md

 ### 💻 Code Contributions
 - [**web-clipper**](https://github.com/zjbthomas/web-clipper): I contributed to this Google Chrome extension that supports webpage clipping for popular note-taking apps (e.g., OneNote, Notion) by adding support for OneNote note groups. **The [pull request](https://github.com/webclipper/web-clipper/pull/950) was merged by the original author.**

-## 🌐 Website Creations

-***Websites I have built or contributed to.***

-- [**University of British Columbia, Digital Multimedia Lab**](https://dml.ece.ubc.ca/): I designed and currently maintain the website for my Ph.D. research lab, built on the [Hugo Blox](https://hugoblox.com/) framework.
-I customized the framework to meet specific lab requirements:
-    - Publications are categorized into finer-grined types (e.g., conference papers, journal articles), and the search function was rewritten to work within each category.
-    - By adding new metadata to page elements, lab members can easily redirect to their own departmental web pages.
-    - Embedded a website statistics feature by modifying the universal footer.

 ## 🔬 Research Corner